linked-art/linked.art/docs/api/1.0/hal/index.md

 Note that, as a namespace, the curie template for the Linked Art relationships does not include a minor version number as minor versions must be backwards compatible with the major version.
 Future major versions will thus introduce a new set of links (though likely the same as the previous versions), and potentially also change the response format from following those links.

-## Refering Records Links
+## Referring Records Links

-The links to the lists of refering records can now be added to the `_links` block.
+The links to the lists of referring records can now be added to the `_links` block.

 The links are named in camelCase according to the current record's type, the relationship that it has to the entities in the response, and then the expected type of those entities.
 For example, the set of works that are about the current object would be `object` plus `SubjectOf` (being the inverse of `about`) plus `Work`.
 This convention helps to ensure that there will not be collisions with naming in future versions.